Roll No. 21: Plot

-Krish (incarnation of Lord Krishna) is an intelligent and naughty kid who stays at an orphanage school along with his friends - Pinky and Babloo.
+Kris (orphaned kid granted power by Lord Krishna) is an intelligent and naughty kid who stays at an orphanage school along with his friends - Pinky, Bablu and Madhu.
 An evil demon king, posing as principal Kanishk (incarnation of Kansa) is out to create havoc in the school.
-He has ulterior motives to take over the world with his army of zombie demons.
+He has ulterior motives to take over the world with his army of zombie demons asuras.
 To save his friends and school from annihilation, Kris prays to Lord Vishnu and is blessed with superpowers.
 Armed with a magical peacock feather and a flute, Kris is ready to take on Kanishk.
 Kanishk with the help of his minions always tries to takedown Kris and often brings demons from Paataal Nagri to do so but always fails.